Domains

 Types of domain names

-There are various types of domain names, each serving a different purpose:
+There are different types of domain names, each serving a specific purpose:

 Generic top-level domains (gTLDs)